nvanduse/CASAAV-HDR_Applications/README.md

 # CASAAV-HDR_Applications
-Scripts for CASAAV-HDR applications manuscript Excerpts from the manuscript methods section describing each analysis are below:
+Scripts for CASAAV-HDR applications manuscript.
+Excerpts from the manuscript methods section describing each analysis are below:

 Analysis of calcium transients